 Explore the Library & Archives

-Women and the Great War opened Thursday, November 6, 2014, and has been extended to April 25, 2015.
-The exhibit is open to the public, free of charge, Tuesday–Saturday from 11:00 a.m. to 4:00 p.m. in the Herbert Hoover Memorial Exhibit Pavilion (next to Hoover Tower) on the Stanford University campus.
+Double Exposure: Russia’s Secret Police under the Last Tsars opens Thursday, October 29, 2015, and runs through March 12, 2016.
+The exhibition is open to the public, free of charge, Tuesday–Saturday from 11:00 a.m. to 4:00 p.m. in the Herbert Hoover Memorial Exhibit Pavilion (next to Hoover Tower) on the Stanford University campus.
 Parking on campus is free on Saturdays.
 For directions and parking click here.

 Information about past exhibits created by the Hoover Institution Library & Archives.

 The Herbert Hoover Memorial Exhibit Pavilion is located on the Stanford University campus next to the Hoover Tower.
-Designed by architect Ernest J. Kump and built in 1978, the exhibit pavilion features rotating exhibits on a variety of topics highlighting the world-renowned collections of the Hoover Institution Library and Archives.
-Materials featured in exhibits may include political posters, photographs, letters, diaries, memorabilia and rare publications.
+Designed by architect Ernest J. Kump and built in 1978, the exhibit pavilion features rotating exhibitions on a variety of topics highlighting the world-renowned collections of the Hoover Institution Library and Archives.
+Materials featured in exhibitions may include political posters, photographs, letters, diaries, memorabilia and rare publications.

 - A Century of Change: China 1911-2011